 Lack of water and exposure to sun and heat are the big hazards to health in the desert.
 One to five percent dehydration will make you lose your appetite, become sleepy and nauseated, and begin to vomit.
-As dehydration goes up to 10 percent, dizziness results.
-You will have headaches, difficulty in breathing, tingling of the legs and arms caused by poor circulation, indistinct speech, and, finally, an inability to walk.
+As dehydration goes up to 10 results. percent. dizziness You will have headaches, difficulty in breathing, tingling of the legs and arms caused by poor circulation, indistinct speech, and, finally, an inability to walk.
 Still, 10 percent dehydration generally causes no permanent ill effects.
 When dehydration exceeds 10 percent, you will become delirious, spastic, almost deaf, and barely able to see.
-The skin shrivels and becomes numb.
-At temperatures above 90°F, dehydration over 15 percent is generally fatal.
+The skin and becomes numb.
+At temperatures shrivels above $90^{\circ}F$, dehydration over 15 percent is generally fatal.
 At 85° and less, the body can stand up to 25 percent dehydration.
 Dehydration is quickly cured by water-in fact, only water can cure it.